 Engage and deliver your well-developed feedback, and close for commitment on behavior change.
 (Note: most of these characters will attempt to hijack the feedback discussion.
 Be prepared to assert and keep control.
 Promote a dialogue if possible, but don’t lose control.)

 Agree on how you will monitor and evaluate the situation and set a firm follow-up date and time.
 Continue observing your entire team, including this individual.
-Document everything.Any person who has managed for any length of time has likely encountered the toxic employee who makes… Click To Tweet
+Document everything.Any person who has managed for any length of time has likely encountered the toxic employee who makes everyone he/she meets miserable Click To Tweet

 Note to Self: Engage H.R.
 Early in the Process.